ustaxcourt/ef-cms/docsify/getting-started.md

 ## Dawson User Roles

-The Dawson system is built using a role based authentication system.
-Each user in Dawson has different permissions to various features in the application.
-For example, only a petitionsclerk has the ability to serve a petition, whereas a docketclerk has the ability to upload a docket entry.
+The Dawson system is built using a role-based authentication system.
+Each user in Dawson has different permissions for various features in the application.
+For example, only a Petitions Clerk has the ability to serve a petition, whereas a Docket Clerk has the ability to upload a docket entry.
 Here is a list of the current roles we have in our system:

 ?> Check out our [User Roles](/what-is-dawson?id=users) documentation page to learn more about each of the various user roles in the Dawson system.